On a heavy day, the state has to shift before the action can.

 How long is a warm-up?

-Short.
-Often around 90 seconds, enough to shift your state without becoming its own chore.
+One or two minutes.
+The built-in warm-ups are capped at two, which is enough to shift your state without becoming its own chore.
 The point isn't to fill time or add a routine to your day.
 It's a brief body reset that makes the next step easier to take, then it gets out of your way.

 When should I use a warm-up?